bazmurphy/docker-fullstack/learning-docker.md

 Each folder must have it's own `Dockerfile` and its own specific instructions In the root of the directory we create the `docker-compose.yaml` And there we can specify the process for building the images and running the containers on both backend and frontend.

+# dockerhub

+in the CORRECT folder where the Dockerfile is, we use the following command: the tag must be the full correct path to the dockerhub repo and the refers to the root of the particular folder in /backend `docker build -t bazmurphy/docker-fullstack .` we build the image so we can push it to dockerhub

+then `docker login`

+then `docker push bazmurphy/docker-fullstack`

+then if we want to pull it from dockerhub `docker pull bazmurphy/docker-fullstack`